Convergence in Models with Bounded Expected Relative Hazard Rates: Abstract

 \section{Abstract}

-We provide a general framework to study stochastic sequences related to an array of models in different literatures, including models of individual learning in economics, learning automata in computer sciences, social learning in marketing, and many others.
-In this setup, we study the asymptotic properties of a class of stochastic sequences that take values in $[0,1]$ and satisfy a property that we call ``bounded expected relative hazard rates.''
-We provide sufficient conditions for related sequences, which, compared to the original sequence, either move slowly or slow down over time, that yield convergence to one with high probability or almost surely, respectively.
-We apply these results to show the optimality of the learning models in \citet{Borgersetal2004}, \citet{ErevRoth1998}, and \citet{Schlag1998}.
+We provide a general framework to study stochastic sequences related to individual learning in economics, learning automata in computer sciences, social learning in marketing, and other applications.
+More precisely, we study the asymptotic properties of a class of stochastic sequences that take values in $[0,1]$ and satisfy a property called ``bounded expected relative hazard rates.''
+Sequences that satisfy this property and feature ``small step-size" or ``shrinking step-size" converge to $1$ with high probability or almost surely, respectively.
+These convergence results yield conditions for the learning models in \citet{ErevRoth1998}, \citet{Schlag1998}, and \citet{Borgersetal2004} to choose expected payoff maximizing actions with probability one in the long run.